simonahls/project_x/README.md

 #projext_x

-Project to gnererate c++ code from templates using python.
+Project to generate c++ code from templates using python.